• AWS at Scale

 • Building and engaging with your stakeholders.

-• Your primary cloud vs other clouds (how to manage strategy and adoption without over stretched your resources).
+• Primary cloud vs other clouds (how to manage strategy and adoption without over stretched your resources).

 • Reusable Infrastructure as Code modules.